Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 We know that the amount of mercury in a dolphin is insufficient to cause acute poisoning (sudden illness developed within a few days after ingestion).
 Research has not yet found all of the long-term health effects of regularly eating dolphin and whale meat.
 However, given that mercury is also excreted from the body, the impact on health over time is not considered significant in the context of a balanced diet.
 Indeed, our health survey in Taiji, where people eat quite large amounts of dolphin meat, showed that mercury did not have an impact on the health of local people regardless of their age.

 Mercury can pass through the human placenta and could possibly affect the development of the nervous system of a baby in the womb, although the effects are not so serious as to harm the child’s social ability.
-Nevertheless, in November 2005, the national government revised the “Advice for Pregnant Women on Fish Consumption and Mercury”.
-The revised regulation stipulates that the maximum level of mercury intake for a pregnant woman should be 2.0 micrograms per week per one kilogram of body weight.
-This figure means a pregnant woman can eat 80 grams of bottlenose dolphin meat once every two months.
+Nevertheless, in November 2005, the Food Safety Commission of Japan conducted a risk assessment of the effect of food on health and stipulated that the maximum level of mercury intake for a pregnant woman should be 2 micrograms per week per one kilogram of body weight (August 2005).
+It means a pregnant woman can eat 80 grams of bottlenose dolphin meat once every two months.

 Since Wakayama Prefecture contains regions such as Taiji, where people consume large amounts of whale and dolphin meat, classes for mothers (health guidance for pregnant women) run by municipalities advise them to avoid consuming too much of fishery products which contain high levels of mercury, while encouraging them to eat a well-balanced diet of sea food.

 As long as excessive consumption is avoided as described above, it is completely safe to eat dolphin meat.
-It is obvious from the health conditions of people in Taiji.
+It is obvious from the health conditions of people in Taiji Town.

 Is there a possibility that consuming dolphin meat could cause Minamata disease?